sbamohabbatchafjiri/Honggfuzzplus/README.md

 ### AFL++ installation

-We will be utilizing the most recent version of the AFL++ fuzzer for this course.
+The most recent version of the AFL++ fuzzer for this experiment is utilized.

-Install the required dependencies by executing the following commands:
+Install the required dependencies by executing the following commands [1]:
 <div>
   <pre>
     <code class="language-bash">